 Dr Sue Bagshaw has been working in the youth health sector for 30 years.
 She assisted in setting up 198 Youth Health in Christchurch, the second Youth One Stop Shop in New Zealand in 1995, and the centre now known as 298 Youth Health.
 She has been involved in advising the setup of many other youth health centres which are now known as the Network of Youth One Stop Shops (NYOSS).

 Sue has been President of the New Zealand Association of Adolescent Development, now Ara Taiohi, and was President of the International Association of Adolescent Health.
-She is the Director of the Collaborative Trust which undertakes research, evaluation and training in Youth Health and Development in NZ and is a Senior lecturer at the University of Otago Christchurch School of Medicine.
+She founded the Collaborative Trust which undertakes research, evaluation and training in Youth Health and Development in NZ and has handed on teh Directorship to Ria Schroder.
+Sue is a Senior lecturer at the University of Otago Christchurch School of Medicine.

 Paul has had involvement in the Not for Profit Sector for many years starting with Board membership for the local school where his 3 boys attended from the start of Tomorrows Schools.
 He is also currently on the Boards of two other entities involved with youth development and young adults in Canterbury.